cockroachdb/docs/cockroachcloud/managing-cmek.md

       --data "@cmek_config.json"
     ```

-## Add a region to a multi-region CMEK-enabled cluster
+## Add a region to a CMEK-enabled cluster

 To add a region to a cluster that already has CMEK enabled, update your cluster's region definitions using the {{ site.data.products.db }} API [Update Cluster](https://www.cockroachlabs.com/docs/api/cloud/v1#operation/CockroachCloud_UpdateCluster) endpoint.